Gardening with allergies can be a wonderful experience with some planning.

 shredded bark, compost, manure mix, etc.) which produce wind borne mold

 spores.
 Instead use creeping ground covers or gravel.
 Xeriscape gardening

 is a great alternative.

-Choose perennials and shrubs that produce brightly colored blooms used to
+Choose perennials and flowering shrubs that produce brightly colored blooms used to

 attract hummingbirds, butterflies, bees and other insects.
 Selections